BreadleyTan/Fundamental-Fluency/README.md

 Add contents page and hyperlinks to relevant pages (for events_competitions page, add expected month beside it)
     Especially for event-competition
 Add more events if you can find them
+Fill out the event_competition details more in-depth please

 The summary buttons in the events_competitions webpage links directly to the ASR repo, so if you can't access it, you might have to update to the new relevant repo